 Table 1 shows the soil micronutrient levels for plots without fertilizer application for both trials.
 The hot-water test for B and the DTPA test for Cu, Mn, and Zn are the soil-test methods recommended by the north-central region soil-testing committee (NCERA-13).
 This committee recommends the Mehlich-3 test for P and K but not for Cu, Mn, and Zn because of non-existing calibrations with crop response in the region.
-Soils also were analyzed by this method, however, because it is being used by some private laboratories.
-The soil-test data across the three years for the non-fertilized plots of both trials show the common temporal variation observed in soil testing.
+Soils also were analyzed by this method because it is being used by some private laboratories.
+The soiltest data across the three years for the nonfertilized plots of both trials show the common temporal variation observed in soil testing.
 Decreases or increases over time might be attributed to crop removal interacting with undetermined year effects.

 Iowa State University has micronutrients soiltest interpretations only for Zn in corn and sorghum.
-A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal (see Extension Publication PM 1688).
-Other states of the region have approximately similar interpretations for Zn.
+A soil Zn level less than 0.9 ppm by the DTPA method is considered deficient or marginal.
+Other states of the region have similar interpretations for Zn.
 Other states consider sufficient levels of 0.5 to 2 ppm for B (hot-water method), and 0.2 ppm for Cu and 1 to 2 ppm for Mn (both by the DTPA method), but these interpretations may or may not apply to Iowa soils and crops varieties.

-Tables 2 and 3 show corn and soybean grain yield levels ranged from normal to high across the three years of both trials.
+Tables 2 and 3 show that corn grain yield levels were very high and soybean yields were typical in both trials.
 However, there was no statistically significant yield increase from application of any micronutrient to the soil or foliage in any trial or year.
 In contrast to results for grain yield, fertilization often increased the micronutrients concentration in harvested grain (not shown).

-A lack of grain yield increase from Zn agrees with interpretations used in Iowa for corn or some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 0.8 to 1.5, which are classified marginal to more than adequate.
-A lack of yield increases from Cu and Mn agrees with interpretations from other states because test results were much higher than levels considered sufficient.
-Concerning B, the lowest value considered sufficient by other states correctly predicted no yield increase, but the highest value incorrectly predicted increases in both trials
+A lack of grain yield increase from Zn agrees with interpretations used in Iowa for corn or some other states of the region, because the observed Zn soil-test results using the DTPA method for non-fertilized plots varied from 1.2 to 4.0, which are classified more than adequate.
+A lack of yield increases from Cu and Mn agree with interpretations from other states because test results were much higher than levels considered sufficient.
+Concerning B, the lowest value considered sufficient by other states correctly predicted no yield increase, but the highest value incorrectly predicted increases in both trials.